sickcodes/osx-serial-generator/README.md

 # make 5 serial sets, but also use my config.plist for each set AND make qcow2 image for each!
 ./generate-unique-machine-values.sh -c 5 --custom-plist=./my_config.plist --bootdisks
 ```

+You can also use an URL for the input plist using `--master-plist-url`.

 Or you can manually enter the values generated above: